Clinics

 Terms of Reference Discipline and Discipline Appeal Committees

 Not all matches can be played with a Chair Umpire or Roving Umpire to assist when disputes or questions arise.
-Below you will find the Code for Unofficiated Matches, which is the set of rules and guidelines that all players should adhere to when playing under such circumstances.
+Below you will find the Guidelines for Un-Officiated Matches, which is the set of procedures and protocols that all players should adhere to when playing under such circumstances.
 League matches in BC are played under these guidelines.

 Late Withdrawal / Failure to Complete Policy